 For many years, Australian politicians and other public figures have debated whether or not people seeking asylum reaching Australia by boat have serious claims for refugee protection or are merely “economic migrants”.
 To answer this question, the Refugee Council of Australia has analysed Australian Government statistics about visa outcomes for boat arrivals from 1976 to 30 June 2015 – and found that 81% of those who arrived by boat seeking asylum in Australia were found to be refugees.

-How many asylum seekers have entered Australia by boat since 1976?
+How many people seeking asylum have entered Australia by boat since 1976?

-According to the Parliamentary Library, the number of asylum seekers who arrived by boat between 1 January 1976 and 31 December 2013 was 69,445.1 In July 2014, 157 asylum seekers from one boat from India were transferred to an Australian detention facility after being intercepted on the Indian Ocean.2 The total number of boat arrivals between January 1976 and June 2015 was 69,602.
+According to the Parliamentary Library, the number of people seeking asylum who arrived by boat between 1 January 1976 and 31 December 2013 was 69,445.
+In July 2014, 157 people seeking asylum from one boat from India were transferred to an Australian detention facility after being intercepted on the Indian Ocean.
+The total number of boat arrivals between January 1976 and June 2015 was 69,602.

 How many boat arrivals have been given some form of protection since 1976?

 While there is no comprehensive set of statistics on the numbers of people seeking asylum who have arrived by boat and been given some form of refugee protection (permanent or temporary), it is possible to compile statistics from a number of sources: